cohesity/ansible-collection/docs/common/configuring-your-ansible-inventory.md

 ### What is it?
 [top](#Configure-Your-Ansible-Inventory)

 > Ansible works against multiple systems in your infrastructure at the same time.
-It does this by selecting portions of systems listed in Ansible’s inventory, which defaults to being saved in the `/etc/ansible/hosts` location.
+It does this by selecting portions of systems listed in Ansible's inventory, which defaults to being saved in the `/etc/ansible/hosts` location.
 You can specify a different inventory file using the *-i <path>* option on the command line.

 For more details on the Ansible Inventory File, see [Working with Inventory](https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html) in the *Ansible User Guide*.